pen-lang/pen/doc/src/guides/system-injection.md

 # System injection

-System injection is one of the biggest features of the language where you can define your own system APIs and build applications in your own formats.
+System injection is one of the most particular features of the language where you can define your own system APIs and build applications in your own formats.

 ## System packages